COMMUNICATIONS AND RESEARCH INTERNSHIP

-Canadians for Tax Fairness (C4TF) offers one paid Communications Internship, for university students, during each academic trimester (September to December, January to April, May to August).
+Canadians for Tax Fairness (C4TF) offers a full-time paid Communications and Research Internship, for university students during academic trimesters (September to December, January to April, May to August).
 The internship is compatible with university co-op programs, but not restricted to co-op applicants.
-The student assists with various tasks under the supervision of the Communications Coordinator, including outreach to the media and C4TF supporters, media monitoring, social media postings, writing, and creation of audio (podcast) and video content.
+The student assists with various tasks under the supervision of C4TF staff, including producing research and publications related to tax fairness, and assisting with media relations, social media, creation of audio and/or visual content, and fundraising.

 WHO SHOULD APPLY

-The C4TF Communications Internship is ideal for Canadian-based students specializing in communications and journalism, with interest in economics, political science, accounting, finance, and other related fields.
-Applicants should be interested in working for an organization focused on raising awareness about tax justice, increasing democratic control of government revenue and spending.
+The C4TF Communications and Research Internship is ideal for Canadian-based students specializing in communications and journalism, with interests in economics, accounting, finance, political science, and related fields.
+Applicants should want to work for an organization focused on raising awareness about tax justice, and increasing democratic control of government revenue and spending.
 Candidates should have an aptitude for conducting research dedicated to exposing and reducing financial and social inequalities.
 C4TF encourages racialized and Indigenous Canadians, women, people who identify as LGBTQ+, and students with disabilities to apply.

 Students work from home, as C4TF staff currently do.
 We have colleagues in Ottawa, Peterborough and Montreal, and our Board of Directors comes from across Canada.
 On occasion, we meet in Ottawa or elsewhere.
 (Learn more here.)

 RESPONSIBILITIES AND FUNCTIONS - COMMUNICATIONS

-- Review news about tax justice and related issues from Canada and worldwide, and assist in sharing that content via our Twitter and Facebook accounts.
+- Social media: Review news about tax justice and related issues from Canada and worldwide, and assist in sharing that content via our Twitter and Facebook accounts.
 Create shareable images that maximize exposure of our views and content on such platforms.

-- Contact journalists and other key people regarding C4TF research, analyses, publications, media releases, activities and events, to solicit interest in our activities.
+- Media relations: Contact journalists and other key people regarding C4TF research, analyses, publications, media releases, activities and events, to solicit interest in our activities.
 Maintain up-to-date lists of these contacts.

-- Assist in production of audio material for podcasts and visual material for short videos, focused on tax justice issues.
+- Audiovisual production: Assist in production of audio material for podcasts and visual material for short videos, focused on tax justice issues.

-- Report to the Communications Coordinator, including weekly summaries of tasks completed.
+- Report to C4TF staff, including weekly summaries of tasks completed.